 Best line: “I cannot slap you back / Because you are a lady / That clearly is a double standard!”

 Calling this drug-trip ballet a “song” is probably generous — it’s really more of an orchestral montage of other songs from the show — but it’s definitely a full-length music video, so I’m counting it.
-Sure, it’s a silly and unmemorable one with some clunky metaphors, but Gabrielle Ruiz and Vincent Rodriguez do get to show off their impressive dancing skills.
+The clunky metaphors make it pretty silly and unmemorable, though Gabrielle Ruiz and Vincent Rodriguez do get to show off their impressive dancing skills.
 I’d have preferred a real drug-trip song with some actual lyrics and jokes.

 Best line: “Did we just drink … drugs?”